Community Psychiatry Fellowship

 The Fellowship in Community Psychiatry is full-time over a 12-month period.

 The fellow must have satisfactorily completed an ACGME accredited general psychiatry residency prior to entering the program.
 Prospective fellows must complete all application requirements.
+J-1 visa holders are eligible to apply to the Community Psychiatry Fellowship, however J-1 visa holders cannot be accepted to the Community Fellowship prior to receiving approval for a University of Pennsylvania Health System Institutional License.

 Clinical Field Placements